-This year, I am introducing a new category to A Farm of Your Home blog, Apothecary!
+This year, I am introducing a new category to A Farm of Your Home blog, Home Apothecary!

-Plant based remedies and body care have been a passion of mine for many years and something I wish to explore further this year.
+Plant-based remedies and body care have been a passion of mine for many years and something I wish to explore further here.

-I am not a doctor or health practitioner, yet many plants have long enjoyed a reputation for healing and encouraging wellness.
+I am not a doctor or health practitioner.
+Many plants have long enjoyed a reputation for healing and encouraging wellness.
 Obviously serious, persistent ailments require the attention of your chosen medical professional.